Indifference pricing of pure endowments via BSDEs under partial information: Modeling framework

 We assume that $\mu$ evolves according to the following stochastic differential equation:

 where $Y=\{Y_t,\ t \in [0,T]\}$ is an {\em observable} stochastic process representing economic and environmental factors, satisfying

-Here, functions $b^\mu:[0,T]\times \R^+\times \R \to \R$, $b^Y:[0,T]\times \R \to \R$, $\sigma^\mu:[0,T]\times \R^+\times \R \to \R^+$, and $\sigma^Y:[0,T]\times \R \to \R^+$ are measurable and such that the system of equations \eqref{def:index_intensity}-\eqref{def:Y} admits a unique strong solution, with $ \mu_t \geq 0$, $\P$-a.s., for all $t \in [0,T]$, see e.g. \citet{oksendal2013}.
+Here, functions $b^\mu(t,\mu,y)$, $b^Y(t,y)$, $\sigma^\mu(t,\mu,y)>0$, and $\sigma^Y(t,y)>0$ are measurable and such that the system of equations \eqref{def:index_intensity}-\eqref{def:Y} admits a unique strong solution, with $ \mu_t \geq 0$, $\P$-a.s., for all $t \in [0,T]$, see e.g. \citet{oksendal2013}.

+We remark that it is not difficult to generalize the results of the paper to the case where Brownian motions $W^2$ and $W^3$ are correlated, and our choice for independence is just due to notational reasons.

-\begin{remark} As an example we consider a generalized Cox-Ingersoll-Ross model to represent the trend of the mortality intensity $\mu$, see , e.g. \citet{dahl2004stochastic,biffis2005}.
+We now introduce a few key examples to better illustrate our model. \begin{example} We consider a generalized Cox-Ingersoll-Ross model to represent the trend of the mortality intensity $\mu$, see , e.g. \citet{dahl2004stochastic,biffis2005}.
 In \citet{biffis2005}, mortality intensity of the sample population follows an affine dynamics with stochastic drift, given by

 where $a^\mu,\ \sigma^\mu \in \R^+$ and the process $Y$ satisfies